“On the way” with Teresa Rodrigues

 Did you meet anyone along the way who left a positive mark on you for some reason?

 Teresa: Yes, a lot of people.
 Especially, 3 friends from Braga, that we accompanied on the way from Tui to Mós, just after the beginning of the stage.
-That day I was not feeling very well, I was feeling ill, a bit dizzy, and with intestinal derangement (diarrhea).
+That day I was not feeling very well.
+I was feeling ill, a bit dizzy, and with intestinal derangement (diarrhea).
 We had to make many stops.
 So when they passed, I asked André if he wanted to go with them and he said yes.
-I got close to them and asked if we could accompany them, because I wasn’t feeling very well and they were kind, good companions, and made no distinction with André.
+I got close to them and asked if we could accompany them, because I wasn’t feeling very well.
+They were kind, good companions, and made no distinction with André.
 We stayed in Mós, and they went on to Redondela.
 So many people touched us.
 You meet really good people along the way.

 In your opinion, what can’t be missing from a pilgrim’s bag?

-Teresa:Good socks, a change of clothes, a sweater, Halibut for the feet, and water can’t be missing either, but 0.5 L should be enough.
+Teresa: Good socks, a change of clothes, a sweater, Halibut for the feet, and water can’t be missing either, but 0.5 L should be enough.
 Take a backpack as light as possible.

 If you could only give one piece of advice to someone who is considering walking down the path with their child, what would it be?

-Teresa: That they go without any problems, that it will be very good, they will become closer and share a wonderful experience, in communion with nature.
+Teresa: That they go without any problems, that it will be very good.
+They will become closer and share a wonderful experience, in communion with nature.

 Leave a Reply